derjasper/blue.frontend/public_html/docs/source/api.rst

 API
 ===

-The following pages will deal with all mixins and JS methods
+The following pages will deal with all mixins and JS methods.
+These subpages always refer to their correspondending SASS and JS files (eg sticky refers to sticky.scss and sticky.js).

 Contents: